anthony-fdez/granite/README.md

 - [ ] Tooltip
 - [x] Loading overlay (backdrop) - This is the full screen spinner
 - [ ] Popover
-- [ ] Menu & MenuItem - Allow nested menu items, kind of like folders
+- [ ] Menu & MenuItem - Allow nested menu items, kind of like folders.
+The menu will be a list under the hood.

 ### Layout